How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 "You can't manage what you don't measure" – this old saying still holds its weight, especially for high-functioning sales teams like yours.

-You're well aware of the importance of measurement, but let's face it – nailing down the right metrics can be a bit of a challenge.
+You're well aware of the importance of measurement on sales effectiveness, but let's face it – nailing down the right metrics can be a bit of a challenge.

 To start off, let's set the record straight: not all metrics are created equal.
 It's not about drowning in a sea of data; it's about focusing on those key metrics that provide genuine insights into your sales performance.